 Because the ribosomal protein bS21 is involved in translation initiation, we hypothesized that loss of a bS21 homolog may affect translation and result in changes in protein abundance.
 To test this hypothesis, we individually deleted each of the three genes encoding bS21 homologs, determining that no single bS21 homolog is essential for cell growth.
-We subsequently grew cells lacking single bS21 homologs to mid-log in vitro and used DIA mass spectrometry analysis to compare relative protein abundance in cell lysates.
-Using this method, 68% of the total proteins predicted to be encoded by F. tularensis LVS were identified (1194 of 1754).
-We did not detect any significant changes (>1.5-fold altered with an adjusted p-value < 0.05, excluding bS21) in protein abundance from lysates of cells lacking either of the two lower-abundance bS21 homologs, bS21-1 and bS21-3.
+We subsequently grew cells lacking single bS21 homologs and wild-type cells to mid-log in vitro and used DIA mass spectrometry analysis to compare relative protein abundance in cell lysates.
+Using this method, 68% of the total proteins predicted to be encoded by F. tularensis LVS were identified in all samples (1194 of 1754).
+We did not detect any significant changes (>1.5-fold altered with an adjusted p-value < 0.05, excluding bS21) in protein abundance from lysates of cells lacking either of the two lower-abundance bS21 homologs, bS21-1 and bS21-3, when compared to wild-type cells.
 In contrast, cells lacking the most abundant homolog, bS21-2, had significant proteomic differences compared to wild-type cells.
 Specifically, we found 189 proteins (~16% of detected proteins) have altered abundance in cells without bS21-2 (Figure 2, data on y-axis, Table S2).

 To determine if these changes in protein abundance can be explained by changes in transcription, we performed transcriptomic analyses on cells lacking bS21-2 and compared them with wild-type cells.
 We identified 84 differentially expressed genes (>1.5-fold altered with an adjusted p-value < 0.05, excluding rpsU; Fig 2, data on x-axis, Table S3). <Complementation- all three homologs?
 Prob only rpsU2>

 Comparison of our proteomic and transcriptomic analyses reveals that the changes in protein abundance are not generally due to changes in transcript abundance.
-Of the 189 differentially abundant proteins in cells lacking bS21-2, only approximately 12% (22) can be explained by altered transcription (Figure 2, green dots), while 88% (167; Fig 2, red dots and purple dot) have changes in protein abundance without a corresponding change in transcript abundance.
+Of the 189 differentially abundant proteins in cells lacking bS21-2, only ~12% (22) can be explained by altered transcription (Figure 2, green dots), while ~88% (167; Fig 2, red dots and purple dot) have changes in protein abundance without a corresponding change in transcript abundance.
 These discrepancies between transcript abundance and protein abundance support a model in which bS21-2 controls expression for a subset of genes at the level of translation.

 bS21-2 controls the abundance of type VI secretion system proteins, which are essential for virulence

 Among the proteins with reduced abundance in cells lacking bS21-2, we identified eleven out of sixteen proteins encoded on the Francisella pathogenicity island (FPI).
 The FPI encodes a unique type VI secretion system (T6SS) that is absolutely essential for intramacrophage growth and virulence of F. tularensis.
 We validated the reduction in T6SS proteins using quantitative immunoblot analyses (Figure 3).
 Consistent with the mass spectrometry results, we find reductions in virtually all probed T6SS proteins, including an ~6-fold reduction in the TssM/IcmF homolog PdpB.
 We additionally found a ~2-fold reduction in IglB, a T6SS protein with a fold change just below the cutoff for significance in our mass spectrometry analysis.
-Also consistent with our mass spectrometry findings, IglD (homolog of TssK) is the only T6SS protein with increased, rather than decreased, protein abundance (Figure 3). <Complementation!>
+Also consistent with our mass spectrometry findings, IglD (homolog of TssK) is the only T6SS protein with increased, rather than decreased, protein abundance (Figure 3). <Complementation!> Complementation of loss of bS21-2 by ectopic expression on a plasmid (pF-bS21-2-V) restored down-regulated proteins, resulting in T6SS protein production greater than in wild-type cells.